 - Ban the use of pencil sharpeners if possible!
-If pencils break then arrange with the teacher for one of you to fix it otherwise 5 year olds often love to spend hours sharpening a pencil down to the tip and then spilling the contents next to the bin not in it!
+If pencils break then sharpen or replace it yourself otherwise 5 year olds often love to spend hours sharpening a pencil down to the tip and then spilling the contents next to the bin not in it!

 - In the first lesson you should establish a handful of memorable class rules.
 These could include, no shouting, no going under or over tables, always listen to the teacher and your classmates, no throwing pencils etc. Explain these rules when you have everyone’s full attention.

 Large classes and mixed abilities